HomeDirectoriesThe Truth About Free Business Listings

 Reality: Free listings often appear below paid advertisements and enhanced listings, significantly reducing visibility and click-through rates.

 Some platforms limit the number of categories you can select, the keywords you can target, or even the business hours you can display.
-One directory I encountered limited free listings to standard Monday-Friday hours.
+One directory I ran into limited free listings to standard Monday-Friday hours.
 Running a weekend business?
 Too bad, pay up.

 According to the FTC’s advertising guide for small businesses, truth in advertising laws apply to directory listings, but that doesn’t stop platforms from creating confusing layouts where ads are barely distinguishable from organic listings.